Georgia’s Perdue raises $2.3M in challenge but trails Kemp

-After an earlier ruling that Kemp could not spend money from the committee for his campaign against Perdue, U.S. District Judge Mark Cohen ruled that Georgians First Leadership Committee could not solicit or receive contributions until after the primary election made Kemp the Republican nominee for governor.
-So the $3 million raised for Georgians First would have all come since May 24.
+After an earlier ruling that Kemp could not spend money from the committee against Perdue, U.S. District Judge Mark Cohen ruled last week that Kemp’s Georgians First Leadership Committee cannot solicit or receive contributions until after the primary election and any possible runoff that makes him the Republican nominee for governor.

 Follow Jeff Amy on Twitter at http://twitter.com/jeffamy.